The number of $C_{2l}$-free graphs: Counting H -free graphs

 graphs on vertex set~$[n]$ such that

-for every $G \in \G_\ell(k)$, and every $C_{2\ell}$-free graph is a subgraph of some~$G \in \G_\ell(k)$. \end{thm}
+for every $G \in \G_\ell(n,k)$, and every $C_{2\ell}$-free graph is a subgraph of some~$G \in \G_\ell(n,k)$. \end{thm}

-Note that Theorem~\ref{thm:cycle:containers} follows immediately from Theorem~\ref{thm:cycle:containers:turan} by setting $k$ equal to a sufficiently large constant.
-Moreover, as we will see below, the bounds on $k$ and $|\G_\ell(k)|$ in the statement above are both probably close to best possible.
+As we will see below, the bounds in the statement above are probably close to best possible, cf. Section~\ref{sec:lowerbounds}.
+Note that Theorem~\ref{thm:cycle:containers} follows immediately from Theorem~\ref{thm:cycle:containers:turan} by choosing $k$ to be a sufficiently large constant so that $k^{-1/(\ell-1)} \log_2 k < \delta / C$.

 We begin the proof of Theorem~\ref{thm:cycle:containers:turan} by using Theorems~\ref{thm:cycle:hypergraph} and~\ref{thm:coveroff}, as outlined in the previous section, to prove the following container result for $C_{2\ell}$-free graphs.